-Kure City is a little over twenty minutes southeast of Hiroshima on express trains and buses.
+Kure City is a little under 40 minutes southeast of Hiroshima on express trains and buses.
 The Yamato Museum opened in 2005 as a tribute to the skills and efforts of the people of Kure.

 Hiroshima Toyo Carp

 The Carp are the most popular sports team in Hiroshima.
 They were once a powerful team in the Japanese Central League and have won their division 6 times and the championship 3 times.
-But, for the past 10 years, they've had trouble staying out of last place.
+Since 1991, they've had trouble staying out of last place.
 They are named after the nickname for Hiroshima Castle.